Tarun-500/frontend_interview_prepration/JS_theorye_Questions.md

 17) Call bind apply -

-18) Hoisting -  in JavaScript means you can use variables and functions before declaring them, because JavaScript moves their declarations to the top of the scope.
+18) Hoisting -  in JavaScript, means you can use variables and functions before declaring them, because JavaScript moves their declarations to the top of the scope.

-19) Currying - in JavaScript is when a function takes one argument at a time and returns a new function for the next argument.
+19) Currying, in JavaScript, is when a function takes one argument at a time and returns a new function for the next argument.

 20) Generates -